PanosEZ/Tenant-VLite/README.md

 # Tenant-VLite

-Tenant-VLite is an AI-powered chatbot system designed for customer service and QA operations on user management platforms.
+Tenant-VLite is an Agentic LLM based system that utilizes RAG based mechanics for dynamic information retrieval from a massive database of users.
+It is designed for customer service and QA operations on user management platforms.
 It acts as a virtual agent that can look up accounts, traverse organizational hierarchies, generate reports, and verify compliance using natural language.

 ## Architecture